opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

 Name | Description
 :--- | :---
-enable_ssl | Whether to use LDAP over SSL (LDAPS). enable\_start\_tls | Whether to use STARTTLS.
-Can't be used in combination with LDAPS. enable\_ssl\_client\_auth | Whether to send the client certificate to the LDAP server. verify\_hostnames | Whether to verify the hostnames of the server's TLS certificate.
+`enable_ssl` | Whether to use LDAP over SSL (LDAPS).
+`enable_start_tls` | Whether to use STARTTLS.
+Can't be used in combination with LDAPS.
+`enable_ssl_client_auth` | Whether to send the client certificate to the LDAP server.
+`verify_hostnames` | Whether to verify the hostnames of the server's TLS certificate.

 ### Certificate validation

-By default, the Security plugin validates the TLS certificate of the LDAP server(s) against the root CA configured in `elasticsearch.yml`, either as PEM certificate or a truststore:
+By default, the Security plugin validates the TLS certificate of the LDAP servers against the root CA configured in `elasticsearch.yml`, either as a PEM certificate or a truststore:

 ```
 opendistro_security.ssl.transport.pemtrustedcas_filepath: ...